 The ACICA Rules require the Notice of Arbitration to be submitted to ACICA and a copy of the notice to be submitted at the same time to the party or parties against whom relief is sought (i.e. the respondents).
-Typically the claimant will also be required to, at the same time of submitting the Notice of Arbitration, pay a registration fee to the arbitral institution for the purpose of commencing proceedings.
-An ACICA arbitration is deemed to have been commenced when the Notice of Arbitration or the registration fee is received by ACICA.35
+Typically, the claimant will also be required, at the same time of submission, to pay a registration fee to the arbitral institution for the purpose of commencing proceedings.
+An ACICA arbitration is deemed to have been commenced when the Notice of Arbitration or the registration fee is received by ACICA.46

-In the case of ad hoc arbitration, the notice or request will need to be submitted to the opposing party.36
+In the case of ad hoc arbitration, the notice or request will need to be submitted to the opposing party.47

-The rules typically specify the matters which the request or Notice of Arbitration must contain.
-For example, Article 6(3) of the ACICA Rules requires the Notice of Arbitration to include:
+The rules typically specify the matters that the request or Notice of Arbitration must contain.
+For example, article 6(3) of the ACICA Rules requires the Notice of Arbitration to include:

 - a demand that the dispute be referred to arbitration; - the names, postal addresses, telephone number and email addresses (if any) of the parties and their legal representatives; - a copy of the arbitration clause or the separate arbitration agreement that is invoked.
-To the extent that claims are made under more than one arbitration clause or agreement, as referred to in Article 18, an indication and copy of the arbitration clause or agreement under which each claim is made; - a reference to the contract out of, relating to or in connection with which the dispute arises; - the general nature of the claim and an indication of the amount involved, if any; - the relief or remedy sought; and - a proposal as to the number of arbitrators (i.e. one or three), if the parties have not previously agreed thereon.
+To the extent that claims are made under more than one arbitration clause or agreement, as referred to in article 18, an indication and copy of the arbitration clause or agreement under which each claim is made must also be included; - a reference to the contract out of, relating to or in connection with which the dispute arises; - the general nature of the claim and an indication of the amount involved, if any; - the relief or remedy sought; and - a proposal as to the number of arbitrators (i.e. one or three), if the parties have not previously agreed thereon.

 Most arbitral institutions require a respondent to file a reply in response to the Request or Notice of Arbitration.
 This is known as the Answer to Notice of Arbitration.
-Arbitral rules will usually provide a time limit for when the Answer must be filed and specify what the answer must contain.

-For example, Article 7.2 of the ACICA Rules requires that an Answer to Notice of Arbitration be filed within 30 days after receipt of the Notice of Arbitration by the Respondent(s) and include:
+Arbitral rules will usually provide a time limit for when the Answer must be filed and specify what it must contain.
+For example, article 7(2) of the ACICA Rules requires that an Answer to Notice of Arbitration be filed within 30 days after receipt of the Notice of Arbitration by the Respondent(s) and include:

-- the names, postal addresses, telephone numbers and email addresses (if any) of the Respondent and its legal representatives; - any plea that an Arbitral Tribunal constituted under these Rules does not have jurisdiction: - the Respondent's comments on the particulars set forth in the Notice of Arbitration; - the Respondent's answer to the relief or remedy sought in the Notice of Arbitration; and - the Respondent's proposal as to the number of arbitrators if the parties have not previously agreed thereon.
+- the names, postal addresses, telephone numbers and email addresses (if any) of the Respondent and its legal representatives; - any submission that an arbitral tribunal constituted under the ACICA Rules does not have jurisdiction; - the Respondent's comments on the particulars set forth in the Notice of Arbitration; - the Respondent's answer to the relief or remedy sought in the Notice of Arbitration; and - the Respondent's proposal as to the number of arbitrators, if the parties have not previously agreed thereon.